 Organizers

-The Center for the Economics of Human Development conducts and synthesizes wide-ranging research that explores the circumstances under which people develop the skills necessary to achieve their fullest potential and thrive in the current economy.
-This research, guided by Nobel laureate James J. Heckman, brings together teams of the best researchers from throughout the world to explore complex and interrelated aspects of how individuals acquire human capital and how that shapes economic outcomes.
+The Center for the Economics of Human Development conducts and synthesizes wide-rang-ing research that explores the circumstances under which people develop the skills necessary to achieve their fullest potential and thrive in the current economy.
+This research, guided by James J. Heckman, brings together teams of the best researchers from through-out the world to explore complex and interrelated aspects of how individuals acquire human capital and how that shapes economic outcomes.

 The Archbridge Institute is dedicated to lifting barriers to human flourishing.
-Through rigorous academic research, souond public policy solutions, and fostering a holistic vision of human flourishing, the Archbridge Institute works to empower individuals to achieve better, richer, and fuller lives by identifying and removing barriers that constrain their potential and encouraging the aspirations and actions that cultivate their capabilities.
+Through rigorous academic research, sound public policy solutions, and fostering a holistic vision of human flourishing, the Archbridge Institute works to empower individuals to achieve better, richer, and fuller lives by identifying and removing barriers that constrain their potential and encouraging the aspirations and actions that cultivate their capabilities.
+The Archbridge Institute is led by Gonzalo Schwartz (B.A.
+Catholic University of Bolivia in economics an M.A.
+George Mason University in economics).
+Schwartz focuses on researching and writing about the American Dream, social mobility, the economics of human flourishing, economic development, and entrepreneurship.